Shooting victim says he was pointing his gun at Rittenhouse

 Rittenhouse, now 18, is on trial on charges of killing two men and wounding Grosskreutz.
 The one-time police youth cadet from Antioch, Illinois, had gone to Kenosha with an AR-style semi-automatic rifle and a medical kit in what he said was an effort to safeguard property from the damaging demonstrations that broke out over the shooting of Jacob Blake, a Black man, by a white Kenosha police officer.

-Grosskreutz said he had gone to the protest in the streets of Kenosha that night to serve as a volunteer medic.
-Grosskreutz said he was wearing a hat that said “paramedic” and was carrying medical supplies, in addition to a loaded pistol.
+Grosskreutz said he had gone to the protest in Kenosha to serve as a volunteer medic, wearing a hat that said “paramedic” and carrying medical supplies, in addition to a loaded pistol.

 Grosskreutz said his permit to carry a concealed weapon had expired and he did not have a valid permit that night.